uikit/uikit-site/docs/pages/visibility.md

 ## Usage

-Add one of these classes hide an element.
+Add one of these classes to hide an element.

 | Class	| Description |
 | --- | --- |